Looking to save money on your energy bills? Here’s why the simple act of closing your curtains can help save energy and slash your bills.

 Can I Save Even More?

 If you’re not handy with a needle or sewing machine and don’t want to pay to have them lined then don’t worry.
 Here’s a handy guide on how to line your curtains without having to sew.
-Lining your curtains could save 10% on your bills, helping to offset that pesky energy price hike.
+Lining your curtains could save 10% on your bills, helping to offset a least some of that pesky energy price hike.